-These would be the bearings shot from Cerro Negra and are referencing El Sombrero (Weaver’s Needle) and the tiny hole through the mountain that can be seen along First Water road just as the sun comes up (photo below).
+These would be the bearings shot from Cerro Negra and are referencing El Sombrero (Weaver’s Needle) and the tiny hole through the mountain that can be seen along First Water road just as the sun comes up (photo below) for about 45 minutes.
 Note: This is the same tiny hole that is indicated on the “Trail Stone Map” of the Peralta Stone maps.

 It was presumed that these bearings were based on true magnetic north, because if someone was giving these bearings for in-house use, the bearing would be used with a compass without the complications of calculating declination (the angle between true north and magnetic north).
 Using Google Earth, it appeared the hunch may be true.